ctyeong/ReTLo/README.md

 We attach *ThymioL* [2], a dataset specialized for *Remote Teammate Localization (RTL)*, where a robot in a multi-robot team only uses observation about its nearest neighbor to infer the locations of all other far teammates.
-The dataset provides global coordinates and orientation of each robot, collected from each real *Thymio* robot.
+The dataset provides global coordinates and orientation of each robot, collected from real *Thymio* robots.
 The recording occured twice per second by a central computer monitoring and detecting the change of locations through a overhead camera.
 We offer two separate cases based on the team size: 3-robot team and 5-robot team.

 All teams bulid upon the motion rules defined in [1] according to the role of robot.
-We encourage to train an inference model only in the 3-robot team and execute it not only in the same size but also in the 5-robot case. thus, we utilize 60\% and 10\% of data from 3-robot team as Training and Validation set, respectively.
+We encourage to train an inference model only in the 3-robot team and execute it not only in the same size but also in the 5-robot case.
+Thus, we utilize 60\% and 10\% of data from 3-robot team as Training and Validation set, respectively.
 The rest of 20\% from 3-robot team and all from the 5-robot are used to test the finally obtained model.

 More details about the proportions are shown below: